-A student who fails to participate in seventy-two (72) consecutive hours of learning opportunities will be automatically withdrawn, unless the student's absence is excused.
-Otherwise, a parent may withdraw a student voluntarily by signing a Voluntary Withdrawal form with the Principal or his/her designee.
+A Student who fails to participate in seventy-two (72) consecutive hours of learning opportunities will be automatically withdrawn, unless the Student's absence is excused.
+Otherwise, a legal guardian may withdraw a Student voluntarily by signing a Voluntary Withdrawal form with the Principal or his/her designee.